Employment Opportunities

 • Please list the job in the subject line.

-STAGES St. Louis is looking for an Audio Engineer for our 2026 season.
-Although start and end dates are flexible, they are generally from April to October The Audio Engineer works closely with the Audio Supervisor and Audio Assistant.
+STAGES St. Louis is looking for an Audio Supervisor for our 2026 season.
+Although start and end dates are flexible, they are generally from April to October.
+The Audio Supervisor works closely with the Musical Director and Sound Designer to direct the Audio department.

 1. Required skills

-3. Demonstrate knowledge of standard equipment and practices to implement the Sound Designer’s plans.
+1. Knowledge of audio and video equipment and practices to implement the Sound Designer’s plans

-4. Experience with Digico SD9, Aviom personal mixers, L’Acoustics PA, and typical musical theatre audio and video needs is required.
+5. Experience with Digico SD9, Aviom personal mixers, and L’Acoustics PA and typical musical theatre audio and video needs is required.

 2. Required duties

-2. Work with Music Director to fulfill the audio and video needs for the Music departments.
+2. Fulfill the audio and video needs for the Music department.

 3. Required concepts